fhollenbach/course_page209/pages/syllabus.md

 ###  GRADING & RESPONSIBILITIES:

-Your grade will be based on two exams (40 % combined) at the middle and end of the semester, class attendance, participation, and excersises (30% combined), and two written assignments (30% combined).
+Your grade will be based on two exams (35 % combined) at the middle and end of the semester, class attendance, participation, and excersises (35% combined), and three written assignments (30% combined).
 All assignments are due before class on the day they are listed on the syllabus.

 I expect you to do the assigned readings for each class before the lecture, participate in class discussions, and come prepared with questions.
-Sepcifically, you will be graded on:
+Specifically, you will be graded on:

-- almost daily home work assignments/review exercises: 20% of class grade
+- home work assignments/review exercises: 20% of class
+grade
 	- home work assignments and review exercises will be graded on pass/fail, i.e. your grade will be the percentage of exercises you passed.
-You are allowed to miss two exercises unexcused, i.e. if there are 20 total assignments your grade will be the number of passed assignments divided by 18 (but maximum 100%).
+You are allowed to miss two exercises unexcused, i.e. if there are 20 total assignments your grade will be the number of passed assignments divided by 18 (maximum 100%).

 - class attendance/participation: 15% of class grade
 	-  Attendance will be marked at the beginning of each class.
 You are allowed to have two free absences.
-After two absences, I will deduct one point from the 10 possible attendance points for each absence.
+After two absences, I will deduct one point from the 15 possible attendance points for each absence.
 Excused absences do not deduct from your free absences.
 I will decide what counts as excused on a case-by-case basis, but in general absences